mantoni/hub.js/docs/documentation.md

 #### hub.addListener(event, function)

-Registers a listener for an event (see "Publish / Subscribe").
-The event may contain \* or \*\* to register a "matcher".
+Registers a listener for an event.
+The event may contain glob style wildcards ("\*" and "\*\*") to subscribe for all matching event.
 If the listener function expects more arguments than are passed to `emit`, the last argument will be a callback function.
 The listener is expected to invoke the callback once completed with an error object or `null` and an optional return value.

 #### hub.on(event, function)